TheDZhon/esp8266energia/README.md

 ## Remote humidity/temperature sensor on ESP8266 link

-Uses MSP430G2 Launchpad as main MCU, DHT22 as sensor and simple stupid buzzer for funny init/error tones.
+Uses MSP430G2 Launchpad as main MCU, DHT22 as sensor and piezo buzzer for init and error tones.

-## Software requirements
+Power consumtion issues adressed with MSP430 LPM3 and ESP8266 LPM.

-* Energia 0013+ (LPM API introduced in this version: sleep, sleepSeconds, etc.).
+Sends humidity and temperature to remote TCP server over WiFi as ASCII strings.

 ## Hardware requirements